 at Fatehpur Sikri.
 It was a high, circular room with a gallery

-running along the wall, from which four bridges led to a basinshaped center.
-The basin rested upon a huge column and
+running along the wall, from which four bridges led to a basin

 formed the sultan's round seat.
 From this elevated place he